tradingview-pine-seeds/docs/data_tutorial.md

 > __Note__
 >
 > There are only 5 pull requests that can be merged into the main repository per day.
-> Therefore, carefully consider your changes.
+> Carefully consider your changes and plan them in advance.

 ## Add symbol and its data